WCSCourses/prs_2023/modules/Day4.docx.md

 ## Introduction to Cross-Ancestry PRS analysis
-Before starting the practical the following commands will need to be applied from within your virtual machine:
+Before starting the practical the following commands will need to be run from within your virtual machine:

 (1) conda create -n "PRScsx" python=3.7